Aditya-crypto/CharacterTypeParser/README.md

 - ParseArgument.java :
     - This class is used to fill variable values based on given command line argument String,
     - and fill set<character> to check the corresponding char value is set or not.
-- BooleanArgumentMarshaler :set boolean variable value as true or false accordingly.
+- BooleanInitializer :set boolean variable value as true or false accordingly.
-- StringArgumentMarshaler : Intitalizes String corresponding to character passed
+- StringInitializer : Intitalizes String corresponding to character passed
-- StringArrayArgumentMarshaler : Intitalizes Multiplte Strings corresponding to character passed as Array
+- StringArrayInitializer : Intitalizes Multiplte Strings corresponding to character passed as Array
-- IntegerArgumentMarshaler : Intitalizes Integer corresponding to character passed
+- IntegerInitializer : Intitalizes Integer corresponding to character passed
-- DoubleArgumentMarshaler : Intitalizes Double corresponding to character passed
+- DoubleInitializer : Intitalizes Double corresponding to character passed
-- MapArgumentMarshaler : Intitalizes String Map corresponding to character passed
+- MapInitializer : Intitalizes String Map corresponding to character passed

 ## 5. cleaning Techniques Implimented aprior